6 Min Read

 Part 2 of 2

 The wife of a cheating man recently asked me to help her understand why do men cheat in more depth.
 I've answered her 'how' questions in the previous post, How Do Men Cheat.

-“There are many variations in peoples situations, I know, but a general look at 'common' behaviours & attitudes affair partners may go through would be helpful to those left behind.”
+There are many variations in people’s situations, I know, but a general look at 'common' behaviors & attitudes affair partners may go through would be helpful to those left behind.”

 Since denial is one of the coping mechanisms that cheating men use to mentally make it okay to cheat, rewriting history and blaming their partners shouldn’t come as much of a surprise.

 Men who are cheating will try anything to avoid taking responsibility for their wrong behavior, and re-writing history and blaming others is one of the best ways to do that.

 How do cheaters deal with the fact that they've hurt another?